smwhite24/VBA-challenge/README.md

 https://stackoverflow.com/questions/42633273/finding-max-of-a-column-in-vba/42633375#42633375

-overall I did not have strong understanding of loops/syntax in VBA
+I did not have a strong understanding of VBA .
+I did reach out to Xpert Learning Assistant, learning assistants and google.
+I still did not understand enough to fully complete project. i will plan to go back and study VBA and resubmit at later date.